 Masala Kanji Recipe

 Unique Masala Kanji/Porridge is a speciality of the month of Ramadhan, which includes a blend of exotic spices and coconut milk.
 This dish has a distinctive flavour because of the mild seasonings and coconut milk.
-Anyone who tries it will absolutely want to have it again:)
+Anyone who tries it will absolutely want to have it again:) Another popular Muslim Malay snack would be the Curry Puff.

 Ingredients: for 2 servings